Five simple reasons you might have maggots in your carpet.

 White vinegar is a cheap and easy way to eliminate maggots in carpets.

-1. Use one part vinegar to three parts boiling water.
+1. Use one part of vinegar and three parts of boiling water.

 2. Pour on top of your maggot-covered carpet, taking care not to oversoak the carpet.

-3. Leave the solution for a few minutes to work.
+3. Leave the solution to work for a few minutes.

 4. Remove as many of the maggots as possible.